samvera-labs/bot_challenge_page/README.md

 If you make any changes to `Gemfile` you may need to run `bundle exec appraisal install` and commit changes.

+**One reason tests are slow** is I think we're running system tests with real turnstile proof-of-work bot detection JS code?
+(Or is it, when we are are using a CF turnstile testing key that always passes?).
+There aren't many tests so it's no big deal, but this is something that could be investigated/optmized more potentially.

 ## Possible future features?

 * allow regex in default location_matcher?
 Easy to do if you want it, just say so.